xp44mm/Notebook/Compilers/Finite Automata.md

 One issue that may favor an NFA is that the subset construction can, in the worst case, exponentiate the number of states.
 While in principle, the number of DFA states does not influence the running time of Algorithm 3.18, should the number of states become so large that the transition table does not fit in main memory, then the true running time would have to include disk I/O and therefore rise noticeably.

-Example 3.25: Consider the family of languages described by regular expres­sions of the form Ln = (a|b)*a(a|b)^n-1^, that is, each language Ln consists of strings of a's and b's such that the nth character to the left of the right end holds a.
+Example 3.25: Consider the family of languages described by regular expressions of the form Ln = (a|b)*a(a|b)^n-1^, that is, each language Ln consists of strings of a's and b's such that the nth character to the left of the right end holds a.
 An n + 1-state NFA is easy to construct.
 It stays in its initial state under any input, but also has the option, on input a, of going to state 1.
 From state 1, it goes to state 2 on any input, and so on, until in state n it accepts.
 Figure 3.47 suggests this NFA.

 Figure 3.47: An NFA that has many fewer states than the smallest equivalent DFA